zDEFz/c2-patch/README.md

 ## How-To

 1. Run the cultrisTool and configure as you wish and save.
-However, if you want to play in fullscreen, click "Auto" at the "Hz" section in order to fixate the current refresh rate of your monitor in fullscreen-mode
+2. However, if you want to play in fullscreen, click "Auto" at the "Hz" section in order to fixate the current refresh rate of your monitor in fullscreen-mode
-Performance tweaks are:
-Animation off
-Skip Audio on
+3. Performance tweaks are: Animation off, Skip Audio on

-The remainder is more or less cosmetical.
-2. Run the game and enjoy.
+4. Run the game and enjoy.
-3. Report any issues/crashes.
+5. Report any issues/crashes.

 ## Shortcuts ingame:
 F9=Animation on/off